KinkCraft/kinkcraft.github.io/_posts/2016-12-01-Welcome-To-The-Party.md

 episode: 1
 heroImage: "/assets/img/ep1/hero.jpg"    #1920x1080
 ---
 Editing this file here in **GitHub** to see if it works, looks like it does :D

+Here is a (link to Google)[http://www.google.com] just to check

 Enim pariatur velit ut velit.
 Velit anim enim nulla culpa incididunt irure cillum labore ex voluptate sit.
 Sit amet exercitation laborum reprehenderit adipisicing est voluptate in adipisicing.